fritzo/treecat-exp/README.md

 [debug_feature_init.ipynb](debug_feature_init.ipynb)
 serve to assess convergence and diagnose issues with initialization.

-[main.py](main.py) is the main experiment script to compare multiple models.
+[main.py](main.py) is the main experiment script to train and compare multiple models.

 [cleanup.py](cleanup.py) and
 [cleanup.ipynb](cleanup.ipynb) evaluate imputation accuracy.

+By default, the configs in  `treecat_exp/configs.py` are used unless the `--custom-config` flag is specified.

 [eval_predictor.py](eval_predictor.py) and
 [eval_predictor.ipynb](eval_predictor.ipynb)